 There are a load of myths around points on your licence and how they impact your insurance.
 So, let's get to the bottom of it...

 - How can points on your licence affect your insurance?

 - Do points on your licence get written off?

 - Do you need to tell your insurer about driving convictions?

 First things first, what do motoring conviction codes mean?

 Whether you call them motoring convictions, endorsements or fixed penalty notices, they all pretty much mean the same thing – points on your licence.
 The codes refer to different types of offence; from speeding, to invalid MOT’s and even driving without insurance.
-Each code carries a different weight in terms of points on your licence, so check out this comprehensive list from Gov.uk to get all the specifics.
+Each code carries a different weight in terms of points on your licence, so check out this comprehensive list of conviction codes from Gov.uk to get all the specifics.